ps-tuebingen-courses/pl1-lecture-notes/src/15-continuations-1/continuations-1.md

 recursively, it is applied to the rest of the list.
 Its receiver must therefore receive the tally of costs of the remaining items.
 That explains the pattern in the receiver.

 The only problem is, where does a continuation ever get a value?
-We create larger-and-larger continuation on each recursive invocation, but what ever invokes them?
+We create larger-and-larger continuations on each recursive invocation, but what ever invokes them?

 Here is the same problem from a different angle (that also answers the question above).
 Notice that each